phf/go-queue/README.md

 twice as fast as [container/list](https://golang.org/pkg/container/list/) ([speedup](https://en.wikipedia.org/wiki/Speedup) of 1.85-1.93).
 We're also a bit faster than Go's channels (speedup of 1.38).
-Anyway, here are some numbers from my old home machine:
+Here are the numbers from my (ancient) home machine:

 ```
 $ go test -bench . -benchmem